thindil/nish/CONTRIBUTING.md

 on the project page.
 Please attach to that ticket file with diff changes, the best if done with command `fossil patch`.
 Another diff program will work too.
 In that situation, please add information which program was used to create the diff file.
-If you prefer you can also use other options from [contact page](https://www.laeran.pl/repositories/nish/wiki?name=Contact).
+If you prefer you can also use other options from [the contact page](https://www.laeran.pl/repositories/nish/wiki?name=Contact).